ToolGrad: Efficient Tool-use Dataset Generation with Textual "Gradients": Experiments

-\textbf{Results}.
-We evaluate the data generation efficiency of the \systemname framework by considering both 1) the generation quality (\ie, generation pass rate and the trace of generated tool-use chains) and 2) the generation cost (\ie, the number of LLM steps and tool calls). \autoref{tab:data_gen_efficiency} summarizes the results compared to the baseline method introduced in ToolBench~\cite{qin2023toolllmfacilitatinglargelanguage}.
-ToolGrad achieves a perfect 100.0\% pass rate -- a significant improvement from 63.8\% for DFS, while producing more complex chains (an average of 6.1 ground-truth tool uses vs. 3.3 for DFS).
-More importantly, \systemname cuts down on the generation cost: LLM invocations drop from 64.5 to 45.9, and tool-use steps fall from 34.3 to below 30.0.
-Note that we did not explicitly track the number of tool-use steps, but we can prove its maximal number is $30$, since \systemname has $3$ tool-use LLM modules per iteration and uses 10 iterations in total.
-The results demonstrate the high efficiency of \systemname for data generation: it generates more complex tool-use chains with higher pass rate and lower cost.
+\textbf{Data Efficiency}. \autoref{tab:data_gen_efficiency} summarizes the cost-performance results comparison between our answer-first data generation framework, ToolGrad, and a DFS-based query-first approach on ToolBench~\cite{qin2023toolllmfacilitatinglargelanguage}.
+ToolGrad achieves 99.8\% pass rate -- a significant improvement from 63.8\% for DFS, while producing more complex chains (an average of 3.4 ground-truth tool uses vs. 2.1 for DFS).
+More importantly, \systemname cuts down on the generation cost: LLM invocations drop from 64.5 to 63.9, and tool-use steps fall from 34.3 to 20.0.
+The results demonstrate the high efficiency of \systemname for data generation: it generates more complex tool-use chains with a higher pass rate and lower cost.